 The same goes for policy decisions.
 Some types of decisions are best done on a centralized level such as the European Union or the United Nations, for decisions that are universal and are okay to be very slow to change.
 These are likely to be few, but critical, such as the universal declaration of human rights.
 Local laws and conditions are usually best to decentralize as much as possible to increase speed and decrease overhead.

-Lessons from Equity:
+Lessons from Harmony: